rhinobase/raftyui/apps/docs/pages/components/tab.md

 ## Barebone

-Pass `isBarebone` prop to remove all style in tab.
+Pass `isBarebone` prop to remove all style in tab and its sub components.

 ```jsx
 <Tab defaultValue="tab1" isBarebone>